sheilbronn/rtl2mqtt/README.md

 ## Installation

 rtl2mqtt.sh should run fine on all Linux versions that support rtl_433.
-However, prerequisites are bash, jq, and mosquitto_pub (from mosquitto).
+Prerequisites are bash, jq, and mosquitto_pub (from mosquitto).

 A very simple technique to make it run after each reboot is adding something like the following line to the crontab file: